Skip to Content

 Dr. Seuss crafts for kids image collage

 Who can resist Horton’s kind heart and determination to help anyone he can?!
-Make this Horton hears a Who printable puppet craft with some simple supplies like color paper, glue, and scissors.
+Make this Horton hears a Who printable puppet craft with simple supplies like colored paper, glue, and scissors.

-We’re giving you a free printable template so it’s simple to recreate at home!
+We’re giving you a free template so this simple craft is easy to recreate at home!

 In the crazy world of Dr. Seuss, there’s never a dull moment!
-This simple Dr. Seuss truffula tree craft uses string and a popsicle stick to recreate these fun trees!
+This simple Dr. Seuss truffula tree craft uses string and a popsicle stick to recreate those fun truffula trees!

 Dive your kids into the world of Dr. Seuss with this lively fox in socks paper plate craft!
-With just using simple basic materials kids can bring the fox to life.
-It’s a great way to encourage artistic expression and It is also a fantastic way to make literature more interactive and fun
+Using some simple materials, kids can bring the fox to life.
+Paper plate crafts like this are a great way to encourage artistic expression, fine motor skills, and reading comprehension while having so much fun!

 Download them today!
 They’re a fun quiet-time activity for the classroom.